-- The student will attempt to fit the data to a linear model. - The student will determine the appropriateness of linear fit of the model. - The student will analyze and graph univariate data.
+- The student will determine the appropriateness of linear fit of the model. - The student will analyze and graph univariate data.

 Instructions

 As you complete each task below, check it off.
 Answer all questions in your introduction or summary.
 Check your course calendar for intermediate and final due dates.
 Graphs may be constructed by hand or by computer, unless your instructor informs you otherwise.
 All graphs must be neat and accurate.
 All other responses must be done on the computer.
 Neatness and quality of explanations are used to determine your final grade.